-I thought that I would struggle, but I really enjoyed it!
+Last week we went to the mountains for a couple of days to unwind and disconnect from everything.
+We turned off our internet and focused on being present.
+It felt terrific.I thought that I would struggle, but I enjoyed it!
 Since we’ve been back, I haven’t felt the urge to check emails and social media 30 times a day.
-Makes you feel like you aren’t being controlled, like you are missing out on something if you don’t check it every half hour.
+It makes me feel empowered.
+I no longer feel like I’m missing out on something if I don’t check my phone every half hour.

-I love having quick, easy and healthy foods to eat when I’m away if I really struggle to find vegan friendly food or something that will nourish me instead of just fill me up with sugar and other crap.
+I love having quick, easy and healthy snacks to eat when I’m away if I struggle to find vegan-friendly food or something that will nourish me instead of filling me up with sugar and other rubbish.

-For those of you that get asked all the time, “where do you get your protein from as a vegan?” you should give them this recipe and tell them that it’s loaded with it as well as other great things like magnesium, good fats, iron and calcium!
+For those of you that get asked all the time, “where do you get your protein from as a vegan?” you should give them this recipe and tell them that it’s loaded with it as well as other great things like magnesium, good fats, iron, and calcium!

 When people ask me that question, I wonder how they suddenly became nutritionists knowing how much protein I need to eat and how I could be lacking it because I’m not getting it from animal sources.

 You can store them in your fridge for around two weeks (mine have never lasted that long!) or in the freezer for quite a while.
 I usually like them straight out of the fridge as they aren’t too soft.